Ella-0/Ella-0.github.io/no-gnu-linux.md

 as I am yet to find a GNU compatible implementation of make.
 Yes bmake exists however it is _*NOT*_ compatible with the GNU Make extensions.
 I'm hoping, in the future, that either the toybox project or the LLVM project or someone else will create a GNU compatible make so it can be self hosting.
 I will also move over from using the musl libc to the LLVM libc in the future.
+I'm currently investigating the use of Google's [Kati](https://github.com/google/kati) as the GNU make alternative.

 ## The C Library
 The core part of any UNIX system is the C library.
 Most Linux distros use the GNU C Library however,